public-awesome/cw-nfts/packages/cw721/README.md

 If the token is unknown, returns an error.
 Return type is `OwnerResponse{owner}`.

+`Approved{owner, operator}` - Return operator that can access all of the owner's tokens.
+Return type is `ApprovedResponse`.

 `ApprovedForAll{owner, include_expired}` - List all operators that can
 access all of the owner's tokens.
 Return type is `ApprovedForAllResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise,